Copay After Deductible: Everything You Need to Know

 The amount you pay for medical services before your health insurance starts paying is known as a deductible.
 For example, if your insurance deductible is $1,500, you will be responsible for paying all of the pharmacy and medical bills until the amount you pay has reached $1,500.
 At that point, you begin sharing some future costs with the insurance company through copays and coinsurance.

-Hospitalizations, blood tests, or surgical procedures may be healthcare you pay annually for as part of your health insurance deductible.
+Hospitalizations, blood tests, or surgical procedures may be services you pay for annually as part of your health insurance deductible.
 These services do not include routine care.
 Usually, preventative checkup services will just require that you make a co-payment.
-After the deductible has gotten met, then your insurance will cover the expenses.
+After the deductible has been met, your insurance will cover the expenses.

 - Chiropractic care